30h Th, 10h Pr, 8h Labo., 30h Proj.

 Recommended or required readings

-Slides are available, in printed format, at the Centrale des Cours.
-An electronic version (i.e., PDF) is also available on the course web page.
+Slides are available in electronic version (i.e., PDF) on the course web page.
 Exercises are also available on the web page.
 Students are supposed to have, before each lesson, the slides and exercises.
+Lab and assignment subjects are made availabe on the course web page.

 None book is mandatory.
-However, for students willing to go further, those books might be a good starting point:
+However, for students willing to go further, those books might be a good starting point (additional references are also provided in the slides):

 - G. Avoine, P. Junod, P. Oechslin.
 "Computer System Security".
 EPFL Press.
 2007.